+The dangers of using a public Wi-Fi hotspot are many.
 Here are some tips for Wi-Fi security so that you can continue enjoying the Internet without having to fear much.
-The article assumes you are using the latest Windows operating system and a good security security software installed.
-The methods discussed however, apply to any operating system with similar facilities.
+The article assumes you are using the latest Windows operating system and a good security software installed.
+The methods discussed, however, apply to any operating system with similar facilities.

 Change to Public Network

 When you change the current network setting from Home or Work to Public, file sharing is disabled as is the printer sharing.
 This prevents your data from showing up on other computers that are probably searching for an open hard disk.